mpdehaan/camp/README.md

    * a library suitable as a basis for theory-backed algorithmic composition programs
    * tools that enable composition at faster speeds, inspired by trackers but evolved from them

-Stage 2 (in progress) - see the API example above:
+Stage 2 (now in progress):

+   * a friendly entry format for rapid transcription of scores across multiple tracks, inspired by classic step sequencers, and usuable by non-programmers
+   * inspirations: the Elektron Monomachine, the Sequentix Cirklon, etc.
+   * a way to allow randomness and chaos to influence the compositions
+   * easy to describe automation of synth parameters (filter cutoffs, wub wub, etc)

+Stage 3 (next up, and mostly unrelated!):

    * a system that can represent a mesh network of improvising but conducted "musicians"
    * a library of usable mutators to slice, dice, and evolve musical patterns
    * inspirations: Real life Jazz, the Reactable at the Museum of the Science and Industry, etc
    * endless-composition genre-shifting program  suitable for never ending songs that also remain interesting

-Stage 3 (pending and orthogonal):

-   * a friendly entry format for rapid transcription of scores across multiple tracks, inspired by classic step sequencers, and usuable by non-programmers
-   * inspirations: the Elektron Monomachine, the Sequentix Cirklon, etc.
-   * a way to allow randomness and chaos to influence the compositions
-   * easy to describe automation of synth parameters (filter cutoffs, wub wub, etc)

 Design Goals:

    * easy to understand code
    * ease of setup
+   * making it really easy to extend the code and add plugins
    * some independence from low level MIDI implementations, so we're not dependent on some library continuing to work, but enable both realtime MIDI, MIDI output, and notation

 These features might not all be used at the same time or even be 100% compatible, but will grow and evolve out of a common base.